Price Experimentation and Interference: General Model Formulation

 We consider a market in which a firm or platform sets a single variable of interest, $x\in\mathbb{R}_+$, evaluated by a performance metric $T(x)\in\mathbb{R}, \forall x\in\mathbb{R}_+$.
 The performance metric can describe bookings, profits, or revenues of the platform.
 We make the following assumption that is kept throughout the paper. \begin{assumption} The function $T(x)$ is differentiable for all $x\in\mathbb{R}_+$. \end{assumption}

 The firm is interested in optimizing the performance metric by adjusting the decision variable $x$.
-In particular, the firm is interested in the difference in the metric when the decision variable takes on a new `treatment' value, denoted by $x_1$, relative to a status-quo `control' value, denoted by $x_0$.
-This difference, $T(x_1)-T(x_0)$, corresponds to the so called \emph{global treatment effect ($GTE$)}.
-We define a local version of $GTE$ considering that the treatment value of the decision variable is `close' to the control value:
+In particular, the firm is interested in the change in the target metric, when the decision variable takes on a new ``treatment'' value, denoted by $x_1$, moving away from the status-quo ``control'' value, denoted by $x_0$.
+This difference, $T(x_1)-T(x_0)$, corresponds to the \emph{global treatment effect ($GTE$)}.
+We define a local version of the $GTE$ as the derivative of the target metric, representing the case in which the treatment value of the decision variable is ``close'' to the control value:

 $GTE(x_0)$ is our estimand.